windows99-hue/colorconsole99/help.md

-# Hello everyone, here is the use document of colorconsole99
+# Hello everyone, here is the use document of clc99

-## Next, I will introduce you how to use colorconsole 99 in detail:)
+## Next, I will introduce you how to use clc 99 in detail:)

-First of all, colorconsole99 is a command-line beautification program that can be run on Python 3 +.
+First of all, clc99 is a command-line beautification program that can be run on Python 3 +.
 It can add a similar "<font color = #0099ff size = 4 face ="blod "> [+] </font >OK" before your command-line output.
 The following is the effect display diagram

 ![image-20210906174615747](https://user-images.githubusercontent.com/77145993/132200373-fe106698-a109-44c6-b2d5-eb585ec8d66f.png)